okfn-brasil/querido-diario/README.md

 $ sudo python3 -m pip uninstall pip && sudo apt install python3-pip --reinstall
 ```

-### "Permission denied" error when files are downloaded
+### "Permission denied" error when gazette files are downloaded

 This problem most probably occurs due to a mismatch between your system's user id and the container's user id and there is a volume in place connecting both file systems (that's the default case here).